francois2metz/MpdPi/README.md

-# Remote for mpd
+# MpdPi - Remote for MPD using a Raspberry Pi

 Simple remote for mpd, with a Raspberry Pi.

+Features:

+* single play/pause button
-There is a play/pause button and 2 leds to show the current status.
+* Green Led to show the current status of mpd
+* Red Led to show errors

+## Schema

+TODO

 ## Install

     pip install -r requirements.txt

 ## Configuration

+TODO

 ## Usage